jaspector

 St. Clair Shores says its Building Department issues all types of building, plumbing, mechanical, electrical, fence, driveway, and other permits.

+Not all construction work requires a permit in St. Clair Shores, MI.
 The following work is generally exempt: Ordinary finish work and other non-structural, non-trade repairs..
 Note: No short city-specific exempt-work list was located on the building page.
 The city instead publishes detailed project packets and applies current Michigan construction codes.
 Local confirmation is important because St. Clair Shores also applies shoreline, canal, floodplain, and engineering-related triggers.
+When in doubt, confirm with the local building department before starting work.